mvelusce/pi-habits-tracker/docs/PWA_SETUP.md

 ### Android (Chrome/Brave)

-1. Open your habits tracker in Chrome or Brave
+1. Open your wellness log in Chrome or Brave
 2. Look for the install prompt (should appear automatically after a few seconds)
 3. Or tap the menu (⋮) → "Install app" or "Add to Home screen"
 4. The app will install and create an icon on your home screen